Michael Husted

-Michael James Husted (born June 16, 1970) is a former American football placekicker who played in the National Football League.
+Michael James Husted (born June 16, 1970) is an American former professional football placekicker who played in the National Football League (NFL).
 He played nine seasons with four teams.
 His first six seasons were with the Tampa Bay Buccaneers.
 He also played for the Oakland Raiders, the Washington Redskins, and the Kansas City Chiefs.
 He retired after the 2002 season.

-High school
+Early life

 Husted played high school football at Hampton High School in Virginia.
 During his time, the team played in three state championship games, winning two.
 Husted earned several awards during his high school career: